stardot/beebem-windows/Src/README_WINDOWS.txt

 After installing the DirectX 9.0 SDK and Inno Setup, the next step is to configure the BeebEm Visual Studio project to find the relevant files.

+Rename the file Src\BeebEm.user.props.example to Src\BeebEm.user.props,
-Open BeebEm.sln in Visual Studio.
+and then open BeebEm.sln in Visual Studio.

 Select the View menu, then Other Windows, then Property Manager.
 In the Property Manager window, click to expand BeebEm\Release | Win32 and then double-click on BeebEm.user.

 This opens the BeebEm.user properties.
 Select User Macros from the list in the left column, under Common Properties, then set the following macro